 Hello!
 I’m Jess and I am part of the Quality Control department at SI Group, a global chemical manufacturing company.
 My career in the chemical industry began through an apprenticeship scheme, gaining a first class degree in Chemical Science from Manchester Metropolitan University as well as gaining work based skills in a laboratory.

 I try to volunteer in a number of events to promote apprenticeships as a stepping stone into a career in science.
 I have been part of the RSC ‘Diversity at Work’ day and, through BrumSciComm and Science Grrl, I have taken part in the Birmingham Think Tank’s ‘Chemistry at Work’, the Pint Of Science Festival and the Birmingham Science Festival.
 I have received awards and recognition from Chemical NorthWest and RSC for my work as an apprentice and engaging the public.

 Hi!
 I’m Lucy; I graduated from my BSc Geology with Ocean Science in Sept ’15 and discovered my passion for science communication while studying at Plymouth University.
-I’m aiming to follow science communication as a career but while I’m gathering experience, I work part time at Sainsbury’s.
+I’m aiming to follow science communication as a career and work for AimHigher in the West Midlands.